siriustrack/meta-ads-mcp/future_improvements.md

 # Future Improvements for Meta Ads MCP

+## Note about Meta Ads development work

+If you update the MCP server code, please note that *I* have to restart the MCP server.
+After the server code is changed, ask me to restart it and then proceed with your testing after I confirm it's restarted.

 ## Access token should remain internal only

 Don't share it ever with the LLM, only update the auth cache.